-To assist law faculty with empirical scholarship, the Law Library is hiring a Ph.D. candidate in Political Science to provide empirical research support.
+To assist law faculty with empirical scholarship, the Law Library has hired an empirical research analyst with a Ph.D. to provide support.
 Among the services the consultant can provide are assistance with:

 The empirical consultant will be available here at the Law School 10 hours a week.
 To request empirical assistance, please contact Leslie Street by email (email@example.com) or by phone at 919-843-4959 to arrange an appointment to discuss your project.
 Please provide the following information:

 This service is provided in cooperation with Duke's Goodson Law Library.

 The library has also provided a detailed set of resources that are available online for those interested in engaging in empirical legal scholarship.